 - Enable Bluetooth tethering

 - Add more wifi to your rig

-- Useful mobile apps
+- Useful apps for accessing your rig

 - IFTTT and Pebble buttons

 - IFTTT Setup for phones